Prisoner of War of the Japanese 1942-1945

 The Nips purchased a hundred odd cigarettes per game and dammed near provided the yen needed.
 They brought to light 1600 yen from Red Cross fund that nothing was known about and 1400 yen from canteen profits which, as we have hardly ever used the canteen is astounding.
 We had to pay 150 yen but this is being held in reserve.

-On the lst of August most of the AIF units in this camp ran a sweep to see what day in August the war would finish.
+On lst August most of the AIF units in this camp ran a sweep to see what day in August the war would finish.
 31 of the 2/4th were in one (£1 in each) and each drew a day from a hat.
 If the war did not finish in August the sweep was to be carried on in September with another £l in.
 The day announced by the “West Australian” to be the winner.
-Nick Lambie drew the l5th, mine was the 26th.
+Nick Lambie (believed to be WX9528) drew the l5th, mine was the 26th.